jdtsmith/indent-bars/README.md

 To customize alternate bar appearance, use the parallel set of custom variables with an `indent-bars-ts-` prefix.
 Each of these variables can be set similarly to their default counterparts to _fully_ configure alternate bar appearance, including color, depth highlighting, bar pattern, etc.

-You can interchange the role of in-scope and out-of-scope using `indent-bars-ts-scope-styling`.
+You can interchange the role of in-scope and out-of-scope using `indent-bars-ts-styling-scope`.
 This is useful if you prefer to have the _default_ style (e.g. the bar style in non-tree-sitter-enabled buffers) match the out-of-scope style within tree-sitter buffers (i.e. if you want to _emphasize_ scope, not _de-emphasize_ out-of-scope).

 > [!NOTE]
 > _Scope focus_ highlighting is completely independent of _current depth highlighting_, and you can style them separately, or enable one or the other, or both.